More Medications Facts

 Sertraline (Zoloft)

-Sertraline (Zoloft) in Brief
+Sertraline in Brief

-• Active ingredient: Sertraline hydrochloride
+• Generic name : Sertraline hydrochloride

 • FDA Approved: 1991